A Passionate Pair Have A Murderous Affair…

 Nicholson – and John Garfield in that trailer – is more difficult to read as you debate.
 Is he a man caught up in love and Cora’s planning?
 Or has he a more calculating and ruthless side?
 Nicholson is perfectly cast in this as his acting will easily portray all these attributes in a believable manner.

 Colicos as Papadakis appears to be nothing more than a generous, trusting man, giving board and lodging to Frank.
 Trusting his lodger and his wife so much that he leaves them alone while travelling on business.
 Papadakis appears to not realise, feel or see his wife’s unhappiness and her sexual frustration.
-This apparent before she and Frank get together with her husband only appearing playfully amorous towards her when he is drunk.
+This is apparent before she and Frank get together with her husband only appearing playfully amorous towards her when he is drunk.
 These realisations and more revelations come to you as the movie progresses…

 The musical score by Michael Small is also outstanding in supporting the storylines with the right mix of thriller and suspense.
 The costumes and the time period for the original story are kept and portrayed in outstanding detail.
 These adding to the film noir feel of the movie much more than an updated version would have.
 Nicholson donning a fedora (or Trilby?) and suit once more he just exudes that 1930s look.